Communication & Education

 What worked well?

-- Information about the sustainability concept and the measures implemented were shared with the public onsite through posters and banners throughout the venue and at the food stalls.
+- Information on the sustainability concept and the measures implemented were shared with the public onsite through posters, banners and video screens throughout the venue and at the food stands.

 - Digital information on the sustainability concept and the measures implemented on the project website and accompanying communication on social media by the initiating partners.

-- Signage for the waste stations was designed as a wooden structure without adhesive joints, with information panels screen-printed with toxin-free ink.
+- Signage for the waste collection stations (so-called “Nährstoffinseln”) was designed as a wooden structures without adhesive joints, with information panels that were screen-printed with toxin-free ink.

 - Gamification elements for education and information sharing such as a quiz, “P-bank” and a phosphorus meter.